-- Comma Separated Values (CSV): CSV-files can be used for importing and exporting data.
-This may be used to import data during the extraction phase (e.g., variability models), or analysis results (e.g., list of presence conditions) to compute results of consuming analysis units (e.g., computation of feature effects). - Excel Spreadsheets (XLS, XLSX): Excel documents can be used for importing and exporting data.
-This may be used to import data during the extraction phase (e.g., variability models), or analysis results (e.g., list of presence conditions) to compute results of consuming analysis units (e.g., computation of feature effects). - SQLite: SQLite can be used for exporting data. - DIMACS: Feature models expressed in the DIMACS format may be imported into KernelHaven.
-This includes pure::variants feature models, which can be converted to the DIMACS format using the DIMACS Exporter tool developed by the Robert Bosch GmbH.
+- Comma Separated Values (CSV): CSV-files can be used for importing and exporting data. - Excel Spreadsheets (XLS, XLSX): Excel documents can be used for importing and exporting data. - SQLite: SQLite can be used for exporting data. - DIMACS: Feature models expressed in the DIMACS format may be imported into KernelHaven.
+This includes pure::variants feature models, which can be converted to the DIMACS format using the DIMACS Exporter tool7 developed by.